RosettaCommons/demos/tutorials/minimization.md

 ![3hon mincsts](https://github.com/RosettaCommons/demos/blob/XRW2016_kmb/tutorials/3hon_minwithcsts_onxtal.png)

-we immediately see little to no movement in the nine C-terminal residues.
+we immediately see little to no movement in the position of the nine C-terminal CA atoms.

-(Insert nice segue here: There is another way to prevent motion in all or a subset of residues of the protein structure and this is by using a MoveMap.)
+In some cases, the user may want to prevent the internal geometry of certain residues from moving during minimization, rather than the XYZ coordinates of the atoms.
+To disallow movements in backbone phi/psi angles and/or sidechain chi angles, we can supply the minimizer with a MoveMap that specifies which of these degrees of freedom can be sampled.

 ## How-To: Minimization with a MoveMap